-Our Board of Directors has adopted Corporate Governance Guidelines that address director qualifications and independence, Board Committees, director compensation, Board performance evaluations, Board and Committee meetings, access to senior management, and CEO evaluation and succession planning, among other matters.
+Our Board of Directors has adopted Corporate Governance Guidelines that address director qualifications and independence, Board Committees, director compensation, Board performance evaluations, Board and Committee meetings, access to senior management, and Chief Executive Officer ("CEO") performance evaluation and succession planning, among other matters.
 Many of the Board's practices and policies set out in these Guidelines are described in this discussion of Board Governance and Composition.
 The Corporate Governance Guidelines are posted on our website (www.cabotcorp.com) under the heading "Company - About Cabot - Governance - Resources."